 St. Louis, MO 63117

 Learn more about the obstetric services offered through SLUCare.

-Psychological counseling is available through Student Counseling Services to help you discuss your feelings and thoughts related to your pregnancy.
+Psychological counseling is available through the University Counseling Center to help you discuss your feelings and thoughts related to your pregnancy.
 Contact us to learn more or to schedule an appointment.

 - Spiritual Support

 During this time, Campus Ministry can provide you with spiritual and emotional support.
 All conversations are confidential.

 The Student Health and University Counseling Centers can also provide you with referrals to local resources which can help support you during your pregnancy.